 Beadle, 63, died of a stroke Wednesday in hospital.

 “Maurina Beadle was, first and foremost, a loving mother to her two boys so it was no surprise that she said ‘no way’ when Canada told her to place her youngest son in an institution because of his high special needs while she recovered from a stroke,” said Cindy Blackstock of the First Nations Child and Family Caring Society, who supported Beadle in her battle with the federal government.

 Beadle’s son Jeremy suffered from multiple health issues and needed around the clock care.

 The government proposed that Jeremy be institutionalized in order to receive that care.

-But Beadle said no. Instead, she tried to get services through Jordan’s Principle, a program the government was forced to implement in order to offer First Nations children living on reserve with the same medical services that are offered to children who live off-reserve.
+But Beadle said no. Instead, she tried to get services through Jordan’s Principle, a program the government was forced to implement in order to offer First Nations children living on reserve the same medical services offered to children off-reserve.

 When Beadle turned to Canada for help, the answer was ‘no’.